 The number of five items is also a good compromise in order to limit the duration of the test.

+7 Perceptual Scales

+[Editor’s note: list appropriate perceptual scales (such as depth quality)]

+?.

-7 Test Methods and Experimental Design
+8 Test Methods and Experimental Design

+[Editor’s note: search for references showing that the methods have been used for validated assessment in 3D (Marcus & Jing & Pierre & Kjell & 3D / VQEG reflector)]

+[Editor’s note: remove information that goes in prior section (Margaret)]

+[Editor’s note: for each technique, note sorts of questions this method can be used to answer (Marcus)]

 Measurement of the perceived quality of images requires the use of subjective scaling methods.
 The condition for such measurements to be meaningful is that there exists a relation between the physical characteristics of the "stimulus," in this case the 3D video sequence presented to the subjects in a test, and the magnitude and nature of the sensation caused by the stimulus.
 The final choice of one of these methods for a particular application depends on several factors, such as the context, the purpose and where in the development process the test is to be performed.

 3D subjective experiments may measure opinions on three different perceptual scales: